MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/ui-work-general-journals.md

 If you have set up default balancing accounts for the journal batches on the **General Journals** page, the balancing account will be filled in automatically when you fill in the **Account No.** field.
 Otherwise, fill in both the **Account No.** field and the **Bal.
 Account No.** field manually.
 A positive amount in the **Amount** field is debited to the main account and credited to the balancing account.
 A negative amount is credited to the main account and debited to the balancing account.

 > [!NOTE]
->   Tax is calculated separately for the main account and the balancing account, so they can use different tax percentage rates.
+> GST/HST is calculated separately for the main account and the balancing account, so they can use different GST/HST percentage rates.

 ## <a name="working-with-recurring-journals"></a>Working with Recurring Journals
 A recurring journal is a general journal with specific fields for managing transactions that you post frequently with few or no changes, such as rent, subscriptions, electricity, and heat.
 Using these fields for recurring transactions, you can post both fixed and variable amounts.
 You can also specify automatic reversal entries for the day after the posting date.
 You can also use allocation keys to divide the recurring entries among various accounts.
 For more information, see [Allocating Recurring Journal Amounts to Several Accounts](#allocating-recurring-journal-amounts-to-several-accounts).